RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The majority found that the Act could not be characterised as being for the defence of the nation.
         - There was insufficient available evidence, beyond the opinion of the legislature and the executive, to classify the need to combat communism as a subject matter capable of coming within s 51(vi).
         - In other words, it was disproportionate to the purpose of defending the nation to dissolve the ACP and confer discretion upon the Governor-General to dissolve affiliated organisations, and prejudice the civil rights of individuals against whom he made declarations under s
-        - The Court conceded that the exercise of power in the Communist Party Dissolution Act may have been permissible if Australia had been “on a war footing”
+        - The Court conceded that the exercise of power in the Communist Party Dissolution Act may have been permissible if Australia had been "on a war footing"
     - Thomas v Mowbray (2007) 233 CLR 30
-      - Concerned the constitutional validity of legislation which provided for the issuance of “control orders”.
+      - Concerned the constitutional validity of legislation which provided for the issuance of "control orders".
       - Control orders def mandate a number of restrictions on the activities of a person
         - Used to prevent terrorists or people who have received terrorist training
       - House arrest and police parol for Jack Thomas.
       - The majority found that it could be characterised under the defence power.
-        - The majority found that that power was not limited to wars against foreign nations and external threats, or to “waging war in a conventional sense”, or to protection of the body politic compared to the general public:
+        - The majority found that that power was not limited to wars against foreign nations and external threats, or to "waging war in a conventional sense", or to protection of the body politic compared to the general public:
         - the power could be used to authorise measures to combat terrorism
   - Proportionality and incidental power
-    - In McCloy v New South Wales (2015) 257 CLR 178 the majority (French CJ, Kiefel, Bell and Keane JJ) stated (at 195) that proportionality analysis applies to “incidental powers, which must serve the purposes of the substantive powers to which they are incidental
+    - In McCloy v New South Wales (2015) 257 CLR 178 the majority (French CJ, Kiefel, Bell and Keane JJ) stated (at 195) that proportionality analysis applies to "incidental powers, which must serve the purposes of the substantive powers to which they are incidental
 ## Week 3: First Nations People and the Constitution and the Race Power

 - Indigenous people and the Constitution